estenberg/cfe-docker/README.md

 ENTRYPOINT ["/var/cfengine/bin/docker_processes_run.sh"]
 ```

-Build the container:
+By saving this file as `Dockerfile` to a working directory, you can then build your container with the docker build command, e.g.
 ```
 docker build -t managed_image .
 ```

+### Testing the container

-Start the container with apache2 and sshd running and managed, forwarding a port to our SSH instance:
+Start the container with `apache2` and `sshd` running and managed, forwarding a port to our SSH instance:

 ```
 docker run -p 127.0.0.1:222:22 -d managed_image "/usr/sbin/sshd" "/etc/init.d/apache2 start"
 ```

+We now clearly see one of the benefits of the cfe-docker integration: it allows to start several processes
+as part of a normal `docker run` command.

-We can now log in to our new container and see that both apache2 and sshd are running.
+We can now log in to our new container and see that both `apache2` and `sshd` are running.
 We have set the root password to
 "password" in the Dockerfile above and can use that to log in with ssh:

 ```